Guides

 Who cares?
 IT leaders and Business Continuity Managers responsible for minimising downtime.

 Positioning tip: Don’t market cellular IoT as a replacement for wired connections.
-Frame it as a critical resilience layer for always-on connectivity and reduced risk.
+Frame it as a critical insurance and resilience layer for always-on connectivity and reduced risk.

-Here’s how to market cellular IoT connectivity like these industry leaders, shifting the way you talk about it in your marketing messaging and sales conversations:
+Here’s how to market the same cellular IoT connectivity, shifting the way you talk about it in your marketing messaging and sales conversations:

-✔ For CTOs & Operations: Modernise infrastructure with scalable connectivity.
+For CTOs & Operations: Modernise and future-proof infrastructure with scalable connectivity.

-✔ For Logistics & remote teams: Solve connectivity challenges in complex environments.
+For Logistics & remote teams: Solve monitoring and connectivity challenges in complex environments.

-✔ For Finance teams: Optimise costs and improve efficiency.
+For Finance teams: Optimise costs and improve operational efficiencies.

-✔ For Innovators: Pioneer new use cases and business models.
+For Innovators: Pioneer new use cases and transformational business models.

-✔ For IT & business continuity: Complement wired connections with cellular resilience.
+For IT & business continuity: Complement wired connections and mitigate risk.